Healthy Homes Assessment Frimley

 Home Assessments Frimley for Rental Properties

-• Is the ceiling insulation in require of topping up? need to be topped up or replaced?
+• Do you think the ceiling insulation need to be topped up or replaced?

-• Can the unit heat up sufficient capacity?
+• Can the unit heat up enough capacity?

-• Does the home have enough air circulation, including extractor fans?
+• Does the house have adequate ventilation?
+This includes extractor fans?

 home assessments for rental properties